 - This is a work-study position.

-The Davenport campus is seeking first trimester students to apply for the Student Ambassador work study position beginning March 2020.
 If interested in becoming a Student Ambassador for the Center for Business Development, please visit the Business Center, Fourth Floor Campus Center to pick up an application or use the link below to download and print.
-Must be second trimester status by March 2020 term.
+Must be second trimester status by March, 2021.

 My name is Kendra Minick and I am from Columbus, WI.
 I received a Bachelors of Science degree from Winona State University in Minnesota.
 While growing up I always debated between pursuing a career in medicine or business.
 Having been adjusted my whole life, I never really considered Chiropractic as a career option.
 It was when I realized that with Chiropractic I would be able to do both medicine and business I knew immediately it was what I wanted to do.
 I continue to fall more in love with what Chiropractic has to offer both professionally and business wise as I progress through the program.
 I envision seeing high volumes of pregnant woman and pediatrics.
 I look forward to sustaining my Chiropractic and business knowledge here at Palmer over the next few years.